-- Ability to organize & conduct 8 weekly pre-trip training sessions
+Ability to organize & conduct 8 weekly orientation training sessions

-- Time to plan, organize and arrange all logistics for trip, including recruitment of participants on campus
+Time to plan, organize and arrange all logistics for the program, including recruitment of participants on campus

 The Center for Community Engagement & Service is committed to diversity in leaders, diverse social & environmental issues and diverse regional destinations.